paulinho-16/MEIC-TVVS/assignments/assignment3.md

 }
 ```

-In the first case, checks if all columns allowed to be edited return true when the `isCellEditable` method is called.
+In the first case, we check if all columns allowed to be edited return true when the `isCellEditable` method is called.

 ```java
 @ParameterizedTest(name = "Test #{index} with input {arguments} returns true")